-Accommodation Administration Guidelines 3c Refreshable Braille Display with Screen Reader Version for ELA/Literacy (SR/PNP Reference BK) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
+Accommodation Administration Guidelines Зс Refreshable Braille Display with Screen Reader Version for ELA/Literacy (SR/PNP Reference BK) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
 Once a student is placed into a test session, the student will be assigned a Screen Reader form.
-Materials and Equipment: For screen reader usage, PARCC recommends using JAWS 15 with Firefox.
+Materials and Equipment: For screen reader usage, PARCC recommends using JAWS 17.
 Refreshable braille displays and tactile graphics booklets are required for administration.
 Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trials.
 These activities will determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
-For optional screen reader usage, PARCC recommends using JAWS 15 with Firefox.
-Test Administrator Training: Test Administrators should review: Appendix M: PARCC Assessments for Students with Visual Impairments, Including Blindness.
-PARCC Assistive Technology Guidelines available at https://parcc.pearson.com/technology-setup/.
-During Testing: A student who is blind or has a visual impairment takes the ELA/literacy assessments using his or her preferred screen reader software, pending an Infrastructure Trial, with a refreshable braille display.
+For optional screen reader usage, PARCC recommends using JAWS 17.
+Test Administrator Training: Test Administrators should review: pending an Infrastructure Trial, with a refreshable braille display.
 A student who uses a screen reader with refreshable braille will also need a tactile graphics booklet, which contains only the graphics portion of test questions and visual descriptions of pictures and multimedia where applicable.
 If the student is not using headphones, the student must be tested in a separate setting.
 After Testing: Tactile graphics booklets contain secure item content and should be handled as secure test materials.
 Test Administrators should return tactile graphics to Test Coordinators.
 Test Coordinators must return tactile graphics with the nonscorable materials.

-Accommodation Administration Guidelines 3d Hard Copy Braille Edition 12 (SR/PNP Reference BN) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Hard Copy Braille Edition selected.
+Accommodation Administration Guidelines

+3d Hard Copy Braille Before Testing:

+Edition 12 (SR/PNP Reference BN) Identification for SR/PNP: Student's SR/PNP must have Hard Copy Braille Edition selected.
 Materials: Braille Kits are required for administration.
-Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer documentia for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
-Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testingia in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., EBAE, UEB) is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
+Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document13 for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
+Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing14 in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., English Braille American Edition (EBAE), Unified English Braille (UEB)) is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
 Your state may have additional guidance located in your state policy regarding the number of days Test Administrators may access materials prior to testing (refer to Appendix C of the Test Coordinator Manual).
 Braille notes are inserted behind the cover of the first volume of the Braille test.
 Important: Reading, viewing, copying, or reproducing passages or test items is prohibited.
 Appendix M: PARCC Assessments for Students with Visual Impairments, Including Blindness.
-If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
-It is critical that Test Administrators count the number of pages in the test booklets or answer document prior to disassembling the test booklets or answer documents to help ensure that all pages are returned.
-Note: For Fall Block, only EBAE will be available.
-For Spring, EBAE and UEB will be available based on your state's UEB transition plan.
-For individual student needs that do not coincide with your state's UEB transition plan, contact your state for guidance.
-Refer to Appendix C of the Test Coordinator Manual for guidance on your st
+If needed by the student, braille test booklet or answer documents may be disassembled for testing (but must be reassembled for return).
+It is critical that Test Administrators count the number of pages in the test booklets or answer documents to help ensure that all pages are returned.
+Note: EBAE and UEB will be available based on your state's UEB transition plan.
+For individual student needs that do not coincide with your state's UEB transition plan, contact your state f